kej715/DtCyber/NOS2.8.7/README.md

 publicAddress: 128.153.17.31:175
 ```

-The file `NOS2.8.7/files/nje-topology.json` in this GitHub repository will be updated
+The [topology file](files/nje-topology.json) in this GitHub repository will be updated
 in response to your registration request.
 In addition, an email reply will be sent to
 you confirming the registration and providing a set of properties to be edited into your
 site configuration file, `NOS2.8.7/site.cfg`.
 The property definitions will look like: